PetersenAndreas/Flow2Week2/README.md

 ### Struggles
 I lost my overview, so don't expect that I know what I've done, and what I didn't do. <br>
 This was a hard week...
 Many opgaver, much wow <br>
 You will in some of the projects find a so called "graveyard" this is shitty code, that I used to much time on to get to work and decided to discard and start over.
-If it looks like shit and smells like shit, it probaly is shit ¯\\\_(ツ)\_/¯
+If it looks like shit and smells like shit, it probably is shit ¯\\\_(ツ)\_/¯